mnzaki/coolsoft-13-wiki/Conventions-and-Guidelines.md

 Read the [Documentation](Conventions-and-Guidelines#documentation) writing section above and make sure the developer has followed it closely; spaces, new lines, tags (`+param+::`), etc

 ### Sequence Diagrams (a.k.a "UML")
 Make sure the developer has followed the [Sequence Diagrams Guidelines](Conventions-and-Guidelines#sequence-diagrams) section above, especially for first the point!
-After all, a Sequence Diagram, must show the code SEQUENCE!
+After all a Sequence Diagram must show the code SEQUENCE!